ignatiy-f/frontend-project-lvl2/README.md

-# frontend-project-lvl3
+# frontend-project-lvl2

 [![Actions Status](https://github.com/ignatiy-f/frontend-project-lvl2/workflows/hexlet-check/badge.svg)](https://github.com/ignatiy-f/frontend-project-lvl2/actions)
 [![Node CI](https://github.com/ignatiy-f/frontend-project-lvl2/actions/workflows/node.js.yml/badge.svg)](https://github.com/ignatiy-f/frontend-project-lvl2/actions/workflows/node.js.yml)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/7a3fac631a8bb2f0541f/test_coverage)](https://codeclimate.com/github/ignatiy-f/frontend-project-lvl2/test_coverage)

-### Simple RSS-reader.
+### Difference generator.
-#### A "gendiff" is a program that determines the difference between two data structures.
+##### A "gendiff" is a program that determines the difference between two data structures.
 This is a popular task for which there are many online services, such as http://www.jsondiff.com/.
-#### A similar mechanism is used when outputting tests or when automatically tracking changes in configuration files.
+A similar mechanism is used when outputting tests or when automatically tracking changes in configuration files.
 Utility features:
 * Support for different input formats: yaml, json
 * Report generation in the form of plain text, stylish and json

 This project was built on Hexlet courses for practicing: